Includes over 150 Guitar Lessons. Order today and learn Right! |

 Welcome to Guitar Secrets

 The first thing you should do when you pick up your guitar is tune it.
 This will save you from losing that perfect lead because the G-string was flat.
-Tuning your guitar also trains your ear to the different sounds of each note.
+Tuning your guitar also helps to train your ear to the different sounds of each note.

 There are many ways to tune your guitar, of course the easiest and most accurate way is with an electronic tuner.
 That is if your intonation is set properly.
 You can find tuners that work with the acoustic guitar, electric or both.
 An acoustic guitar tuner will have a built in mic, to pick up the sound.
 Electric guitar tuners usually have an input jack to plug in the guitar and at times also the mic.